nipunap/nipunap/blogs/2025/kubernetes-workloads-scheduling-tutorial.md

 # Check where pods landed
 kubectl get pods -l app=frontend -o wide

-# They should all be on workloads-lab-worker
+# They should all be on the node with tier=frontend label
 ```

 #### Step 3: Node Affinity (Required)